The Sound of Music Live!: Plot

-Maria then returns to the von Trapp home and is warmly greeted by the children, who no longer feel the joys of singing due to her sudden departure.
-When she finds out that the captain intends to marry Schraeder she decides to see her duties through until arrangements can be made for a new governess.
-However, the political differences between Schraeder and the captain cause the two to realize that they have no future together and she leaves.
-Meanwhile, the captain meets up with Maria and the two admit their feelings for each other.
-The two agree to marry at the Abbey and while the two are on honeymoon, Germany invades Austria.
+Maria then returns to the von Trapp home and is warmly greeted by the children, whom had no longer felt the joys of singing due to her sudden departure.
+When she finds out that the Captain intends to marry Schraeder, she decides to see her duties through until arrangements can be made for a new governess.
+However, the political differences between Schraeder and the Captain cause the two to realize that they have no future together, and she leaves.
+Meanwhile, the Captain meets with Maria and the two admit their feelings for each other.
+The two agree to marry at the Abbey, and while the two are on honeymoon, Germany annexes Austria.

-When they return, the captain is ordered to accept a commission in the German Navy and report immediately to Bremerhaven.
-Maria, thinking quickly, hands the Admiral the program for the Kaltzberg Festival showing that the von Trapp Family Singers are scheduled to perform, so the captain couldn’t possibly leave right away.
+When they return, the Captain is ordered to accept a commission in the German Navy and report immediately to Bremerhaven.
+Maria, thinking quickly, hands the Admiral in charge the program for the Kaltzberg Festival showing that the von Trapp Family Singers are scheduled to perform, so the Captain couldn’t possibly leave right away.
 They are granted permission to perform.
-During the finale, Max announces that a guard of honor is waiting to escort the captain away as soon as the concert is over.
-Maria leads the family in one more song to which they escape to one by one and flee to the Abbey.
+During the finale, Max announces that a guard of honor is waiting to escort the Captain away as soon as the concert is over.
+Maria leads the family in one more song, during which they escape one by one and flee to the Abbey.
 The Nazi soldiers search the Abbey for the von Trapps to no avail, as the family decides to flee Austria over the mountains with Maria's help.